 Gasoline and electricity are the major types of energy consumed by the Group.
+Taking 2021 as the base year, the Group's target on energy efficiency is to maintain the energy intensity at 0.64 megawatt hours/10,000 items in the next three years.
 Other resources consumed include water resources, raw materials and packaging materials.
-The major raw materials used in Fert Plant during the finished product production process consist of PVC granules and ABS plastics, with annual consumptions of 734 tons and 221 tons, respectively, representing a decrease of 30.0% and 27.8%, respectively as compared with those of the previous year.
-The decrease was due to the fact that granules have been saved as a result of change in molding techniques.
-In terms of packaging materials for finished products, a total of 511 tons of packaging bags and packaging boxes were consumed, down by 33.9% over that of the previous year, and the intensity of packaging materials calculated by production volume slightly increased by 1.0%.
+The major raw materials used in the Fert Plant during the production process of finished products consist of PVC granules and ABS plastics, with annual consumptions of 661 (2020: 734) tons and 195 (2020: 221) tons respectively, representing a decrease of 10.0 (2020: 30.0)% and 11.8 (2020: 27.8)% respectively as compared with those of the previous year.
+The decrease was due to the change in product mix, which reduced the use of PVC granules and ABS plastics.
+In terms of packaging materials for finished products, a total of 587 (2020: 511) tons of packaging bags and packaging boxes were consumed, up by 14.87 (2020: 33.9)% over that of the previous year.
+The intensity of packaging materials calculated by production volume did not vary significantly from 2020.

-Туре Consumption for the Year Consumption in 2019 Energy use Direct energy (Megawatt hours) 183.5 203.9 Indirect energy (Megawatt hours) 2,829.6 3,553.24 Total energy consumption (Megawatt hours) 3,013.1 3,757.1 Energy intensity (calculated by production volume, i.e. "Megawatt hours/10,000 items") 0.69 0.56
+Туре Consumption for the Year Consumption in 2020 Energy use Direct energy (Megawatt hours) 4 208.5 183.5 Indirect energy (Megawatt hours)4 2,900.5 2,829.6 Total energy consumption (Megawatt hours) 3,109.0 3,013.1 Energy intensity (calculated by production volume, i.e., "Megawatt hours/10,000 items") 0.64 0.69

-The Environment And Natural Resources
+The Environment and Natural Resources

-The Group may use hazardous chemicals, including ethylene oxide, alcohol, concentrated hydrochloric acid, concentrated nitric acid and concentrated sulfuric acid, in the course of production.
-To ensure proper storage and use of hazardous chemicals and minimize the impact of chemical leakage on the surrounding environment, the Group has established a three-tier protection mechanism that the procurement department, the quality management department and the production centre are responsible for the procurement, inspection and managing the storage warehouse of hazardous chemicals, respectively.
+The Group may use hazardous chemicals, including ethylene oxide, alcohol, concentrated hydrochloric acid, concentrated nitric acid and concentrated sulfuric acid, in the course of daily production.
+To ensure proper storage and use of hazardous chemicals and minimize the impact of chemical leakage on the surrounding environment, the Group has established the "Regulations on the Management of Hazardous Chemicals".
+Under this three-tier protection mechanism, the procurement department, the quality management department and the production center are responsible for the procurement, inspection and warehouse management of hazardous chemicals respectively.
 In addition, the Group requires professional personnel to carry out loading, unloading and storage works during the transportation process of chemicals.
 Collision, toppling and leakage are strictly prohibited.
-Storage processes should be carried out in different areas pursuant to the characteristics of hazardous chemicals, while fire safety signs shall be posted.
+Storage processes should be carried out in different areas based on the characteristics of hazardous chemicals, while fire safety signs shall be posted.